-With temperatures dropping and winter clouds looming, another season of Covid-19 quarantining can seem daunting—and for good reason.
-Seasonal affective disorder (SAD), a type of depression that develops in the winter months, affects at least 5 percent of American adults.
+With the arrival of the more virulent delta strain of Covid-19, we can probably expect another season of remote work—and its daunting for all of us, but especially those with seasonal affective disorder (SAD).
+SAD, a type of depression that develops in the winter months, affects at least 5 percent of American adults.
 Given the isolating nature of the pandemic, the effects of this disorder are only expected to be exacerbated this winter.
 And even those who don’t have SAD will likely find themselves feeling a bit lonelier and less focused than usual this season.

 That’s the bad news.
 The good news is there are ways to help fight off despair, find inspiration, and prioritize your well-being.
 Below are five WFH tips to help you stay productive and positive during this season of solitude.